thisHermit/nlp_project/README.md

 <summary><h4>Experiment 1: Cosine Embedding + Identity Loss</h4></summary>

 - What experiments are you executing?
 Don't forget to tell how you are evaluating things.
   - We use a cosine embedding loss, and also later add [identity loss](#identity-loss).
-This identity loss was added because the generated output replicated the input many times.
-So the result is a combine loss
+This identity loss was added because the generated output seemed to be replicating the input for many examples.
+Therefore, we use a combination of these losses.
     We show the results of the implementations of these 2 losses together.
   - branch name: `ptg-cos-loss`
 - What were your expectations for this experiment?